sepal-contrib/tmf_sepal/utils/ABOUT.md

-## Description of the module
-This module provides an interface to clip and download the TMF product (Source: EC JRC) inside SEPAL

-Inputs:

-- start year
-- end year
-- AOI

-Outputs:

-- annual degradation
-- annual deforestation
-- annual change

 ## About TMF
 The European Commission’s Joint Research Centre developed this new dataset on forest cover change in tropical moist forests (TMF) using 38 years of Landsat time series.